Indian nationality law: Voluntary acquisition

 Certain non-citizens qualify for citizenship by registration if they are married to an Indian citizen, are minor children of Indian citizens, or are of Indian origin and living either in the country or outside the area of pre-partition India.
 Persons whose parents are Indian citizens, who themselves or their parents had previously held Indian citizenship, or have held overseas citizenship for at least five years are also eligible to acquire citizenship by registration.
 Eligible individuals must be resident in the country for at least 12 months prior to an application for registration, and are subject to additional residence requirements depending on the criterion they qualified under.

 All other foreigners may become Indian citizens by naturalisation after residing in the country for at least 11 of the previous 14 years, with an additional 12 months of residence immediately preceding an application, a total of 12 years.
 Anyone acquiring Indian citizenship through either naturalisation or registration must renounce their previous nationalities.
 Between 2010 and 2019, about 21,000 people naturalised as Indian citizens.

 Any person deemed to be an illegal migrant is typically barred from obtaining citizenship through both naturalisation and registration.
 However, migrants from Afghanistan, Bangladesh, or Pakistan who belong to selected religious communities (Hindus, Sikhs, Buddhists, Jains, Parsis, or Christians) and arrived in India prior to 2015 are not considered illegal migrants.
 They are eligible for naturalisation with a reduced residence requirement; at least five years of residence during the previous 14-year period, along with the additional 12 months of residence immediately preceding an application.

 Relinquishment and deprivation

 Indian citizenship can be voluntarily relinquished by any person over the age of 18.
 Minor children of a person who gave up citizenship also cease to be citizens.
 On reaching adult age, these children have the option of resuming Indian citizenship within one year.
 Before 2003, relinquishment required holding nationality of another country, and all married women were considered to be of full age for the purposes of giving up citizenship regardless of their actual age.
 Minor children lost citizenship only if their fathers (not mothers) relinquished that status until 1992.
 Any Indian citizen who permanently settles in Pakistan or Bangladesh, or who voluntarily acquires citizenship of another country at any time automatically loses Indian citizenship.
 Between 2015 and 2019, about 670,000 people lost their Indian citizenship either through renunciation or automatic loss after acquiring a foreign nationality.

+Dual citizenship

+Indian citizens by descent can be dual citizens till 18 upon which they have to choose a citizenship.
+Dual citizenship was allowed with specific countries till 2005.
+Citizenship amendment bill of 2003 allowed citizens by descent to continue Indian citizenship after 18 if they registered as overseas citizens.
+Residents of Goa have claimed to have dual citizenship since there was no law terminating their previous citizenship.